Midnightcoffee/Course-Projects/README.md

 ==========================================================================

 + topology/
++ Check infile readme for how to run the code
 + Algorithms Design and Analysis
 + Wayne State
 + Degree expected Dec, 2014

-The code in directory explains which algorithm has the better running time By using Pythongs Timeit module.For the final score check the Readme.
+The code in directory explains which algorithm has the better running time By using Pythons Timeit module.
+For the final score check the Readme.
 I employed some rather unorthodox data structures in both algorithms.
 For instance, my DFS and source removal both benefit from a slight running time boost from using sets to keep track of visited nodes.